Geospatial Data

 • cartographic files, focusing on Canada's mainland and islands.

-• Indigenous Peoples and Lands Maps Use comprehensive tools to find data and maps (interactive and static) to study present and historical Canadian Indigenous lands and treaties.
+• Indigenous Peoples and Lands Maps provides comprehensive tools to find data and maps (interactive and static) to study present and historical Canadian Indigenous lands and treaties.

 Ontario

-• GeologyOntario An online platform that makes it easy to find and download geoscience data from Ontario.
+• GeologyOntario is an online platform that makes it easy to find and download geoscience data for Ontario.
 The portal is designed for a wide range of users including geologists, mineral explorers, municipal planners, students, environmental groups, Indigenous communities, and the public.

 Peterborough

-• County of Peterborough Public GIS Application Explore and connect with Peterborough County.
-This public GIS offers a variety of map layers, linking locations to related information, photos, and websites.
-The platform is equipped with easy-to-use features like search, drawing, measuring, and printing, enabling you to tailor the map to your specific needs.
+• The County of Peterborough Public GIS Application is a public GIS that offers a variety of map layers, linking locations to related information, photos, and websites.
+The platform is equipped with easy-to-use features like search, draw, measure, and print, enabling you to create and download a map customized for your specific needs.

-• City of Peterborough Open GIS Data Peterborough's Open Data initiative allows users to explore and learn about the city, interact with staff and citizens, and use this information to solve problems and make informed choices.
+• The City of Peterborough Open GIS Data initiative allows users to explore and learn about the city, interact with staff and citizens, and use information to solve problems and make informed choices.
 You can find a variety of datasets in formats like spreadsheets and map files, with downloadable maps in PDF format.

-• Peterborough E-maps A handy tool where you can look up specific addresses, discover places of interest in the city, and see aerial photographs of the area.
+• Peterborough E-maps is a handy tool where you can look up specific addresses, discover places of interest in the city, and see aerial photographs of the area.

 USA

-• Big Ten Academic Alliance Geoportal Carefully selected and organized by librarians and specialists from twelve research institutions in the Big Ten Academic Alliance, this portal includes GIS datasets, web services, and historical maps that have been digitized.
-It's a great resource to learn about these institutions and the origins of the geospatial information they provide.
+• Big Ten Academic Alliance Geoportal offers GIS datasets, web services, and digitized historical maps carefully curated by librarians and specialists from twelve research institutions in the Big Ten Academic Alliance.
+This is a great resource to learn about these institutions and the origins of the geospatial information they provide.

-• US Government Open Data Data.gov is the U.S. government's open data site, offering datasets from various federal agencies.
-On this site, you can find data, tools, and resources useful for research, creating web and mobile apps, designing data visualizations, and more.
+• Data.gov is the U.S. Government's open data site that provides access to open datasets from various federal agencies.
+Find data, tools, and resources useful for research, create web and mobile apps, design data visualizations, and more.